trashbirdecology/luisdva.github.io/_posts/2015-06-06-Ordinal-models.md

 For my first thesis chapter, I investigated the relationship between extinction risk and  quantitative properties of the mammalian phylogeny.
 I used _MCMCglmm_ to fit Phylogenetic Generalised Linear Mixed Models (PGLMM; or the cooler-sounding Bayesian Phylogenetic Mixed Models, BPMM).
 This research was published in 2013 [[OA link]](http://rspb.royalsocietypublishing.org/content/280/1765/20131092.short) and since then I've seen ordinal extinction risk modeling used to address some interesting questions for amphibians [(De Lisle & Rowe 2015)](http://rspb.royalsocietypublishing.org/content/282/1803/20142213) and beetles [(Seibold et al., 2015)](http://onlinelibrary.wiley.com/doi/10.1111/cobi.12427/abstract), using SAS and Mesquite routines that I haven't looked into yet.

 I'm still proud of having published the "first" ordinal/phylogenetic mammal extinction risk  paper.
 I shared all my data and described the methods as thoroughly as I could, but I did not make my analysis and visualisation code available.
 On top of that I flaked when someone emailed me and requested the R code (sorry Jörg).
 I admit that at the time I was:

-* very sloppy at R and keeping track of scripts and data
+* Very sloppy at R and keeping track of scripts and data.

-* ashamed of my non-optimised code, annotated mostly in Spanish
+* Ashamed of my non-optimised code, annotated mostly in Spanish.

-* scared of blatant errors that I might have somehow missed, which would make the paper wrong and useless (despite having being checked by my supervisors)
+* Scared of blatant errors that I might have somehow missed, which would make the paper wrong and useless (despite supervisor review).

-* away on extended field work and conference travel
+* Away on extended field work and conference travel.

 I ended up perpetuating the annoying trend of not supplying materials ["upon request"](http://www.tandfonline.com/doi/abs/10.1080/08989621.2012.678688?url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org&rfr_dat=cr_pub%3Dpubmed&) and I'd like to make it right.
 Below is a fully reproducible example for running and plotting a multivariate model of extinction risk in terrestrial carnivores (cliché/well-studied group) that takes into account phylogenetic relatedness between species, and the ordinal nature of Red List Data.
 It outlines what I did in the 2013 paper.